SEARCH WITH THE PROGRAM FINDER

 Experience the world from anywhere in the world with API’s virtual programs.
 Tackle global challenges, study a new language with native speakers, give your resume a global edge, and more!
 Want to go abroad and go virtual?
 You can mix and match your programs to do both at the same time.

 Experience the freedom of choice and flexibility.
 Explore our virtual programs and customize it to your schedule!

 Study Abroad + Options

-The Integrated Studies with Spaniards Program (PCI) offers fluent (or near-native) Spanish speakers who wish to study abroad in Salamanca the opportunity to enroll directly in classes with Spaniards.
+This program offers fluent (or near-native) Spanish speakers who wish to study abroad in Salamanca the opportunity to enroll directly in classes with Spaniards.
 This program is a great opportunity for the motivated, superior level Spanish speaker who wants to study abroad with complete immersion.

 Spain’s capital blends the modern with an important cultural and artistic heritage.
 Three of the most important art galleries in the world (the Prado, Reina Sofia and Thyssen-Bornemisza Museums) are all located in the center of Madrid.
 All this, combined with the momentum of a society that is dynamic, liberal and welcoming, has turned this metropolis into one of the western world’s great capitals.